 - Article by Rob Hay

-With the completion of Sydney’s Wynyard Walk late last year, project architect Woods Bagot unearthed a rich vein of creative potential for future public transport infrastructure design.
+With the completion of Sydney’s Wynyard Walk in 2016, architecture practice Woods Bagot unearthed a rich vein of creative potential for future public transport infrastructure design.

 Speaking to ADR, Woods Bagot principal and director Domenic Alvaro says the predominantly underground walkway, which is designed around quality of experience, signals a change in the typology that redefines how public spaces are conceived.